reactive-python/reactpy-django/docs/src/reference/template-tag.md

 This template tag configures the current page to be able to run `pyscript`.

-You can optionally use this tag to configure the current PyScript enviroment.
+You can optionally use this tag to configure the current PyScript environment.
 For example, you can include a list of Python packages to automatically install within the PyScript environment.

 === "my_template.html"